grame-cncm/faustplayground/README.md

 Additional resources
 =====================

-The following files needs to be added in the deployed version of 'webaudio' folder :
+The following files need to be added in the deployed version of 'webaudio' folder :

 - libfaust.js located in '/usr/local/lib' folder after installation
 - jsscripts.js located in '/usr/local/lib/faust/js' folder after installation